Freedom Lane: Extended Pilot

 “You’re being ridiculous!”
 Rose said.
 “He’s only been here a day!”

 “Well get rid of him!”
 Helen said.
 “Send him back!”

 “Why not?”
 Helen asked.
 “You returned that sweater I bought you for Christmas last year, and I didn’t say boo!”

-“This is different and you know it!”
+“This was different and you know it!”
 Rose snapped.
-“He’s a boy.
-A human being.
+“He’s a boy, a human being.
 You just can’t put him back out on the streets!”